mocaspike150/mocaspike150.github.io/about.md

 achieving our goal of becoming a nationally recognized institution.
 We hope that this initiative will unite Chinese Americans from all across the country and shed light on our contributions throughout American history.

 In addition, MOCA will send a team to document significant Chinese American events throughout the country.
-On May 10 th , 2019 there will be a large 150th anniversary event scheduled to take place in Utah commemorating the final spike of the Transcontinental Railroad.
+On May 10th , 2019 there will be a large 150th anniversary event scheduled to take place in Utah commemorating the final spike of the Transcontinental Railroad.
 At this event MOCA will announce the start of the Spike Relay, and our participation in the Boston Marathon (April), NJ marathon (April), San Diego Rock n Roll